openZH/covid_19_vaccination_campaign_ZH/README.md

 [![GitHub commit](https://img.shields.io/github/last-commit/openZH/covid_19)](https://github.com/openZH/covid_19_vaccination_campaign_ZH/commits/master)

 ### Status
 Example files (CSV resources), data structures and variable definitions below listed are __under review__.
-To share your feedback, please create an issue, and we get back to you.
+To share your feedback, please check the [issues](https://github.com/openZH/covid_19_vaccination_campaign_ZH/issues), and create a 'new issue'.
 Many thanks! <br>
 <br>
 Publication of CSV resources with real data is planned to __start together with the go-live of Canton Zurich's vaccination administration software__.
 There is no date announced at the moment.